reethuanand/Assignment-1/README.md

  Analysis is a popular framework for condensing information from gene expression profiles into a pathway or signature summary.

-# Tools Used:
+# Tools and packages  Used:
-R statistical tool.
+   Jupyter notebook (anaconda platform)
+   Cmappy , Scikitlearn - Pca , GSVA in python

 ## Data Description